Do You Need an Umbrella Stroller? A 2025 Parent Guide

 What age is good for an umbrella stroller?

 Umbrella strollers are best for kids 6 months to 4 years.
 Make sure your child can sit up alone before using one.
+Always use the harness and brakes (AAP stroller safety).

 Can I take an umbrella stroller on long walks?